WhittSellers/hybrid-dragon-staff/README.md

 ![CelestialBodies](https://user-images.githubusercontent.com/44481407/172655543-b405bd81-6674-439e-99c1-094ecf4ceff9.jpg)

 This project was created to drive the visuals for my Parsons Design & Technology MFA Thesis Embers, performed live on May 16th, 2022 at Kellen Auditorium and set up as an interactive installation on May 17th, 2022.
+A recording of the live performance can be found here https://www.youtube.com/watch?v=hwg5pZ7wW3U.

 ![EmbersHero00](https://user-images.githubusercontent.com/44481407/172657362-540a57eb-39ae-4224-8f07-81be6ebb2471.jpg)